binary-com/chef-third-party/cookbooks/ohai/README.md

 - `resource` - The resource type for the plugin file.
 Either `:cookbook_file` or `:template`.
 Defaults to `:cookbook_file`.
 - `variables` - Usable only if `resource` is `:template`.
 Defines the template's variables.
 - `compile_time` - Should the resource run at compile time.
 This defaults to `true`.
+- `load_single_plugin` - Reload all plugins unless this value is set to true.
+Load only the named plugin.

 #### examples